cmdalbem/portfolio/src/pages/ciclomapa/index.md

     <img src="./mobile.png"/>
 </jumbo> -->

-A nice little interaction detail are the tooltips on the layers filters.
-They help educate the user of what each layer type is about.
+Some nice little interaction details are the tooltips on the layers filters.
+They help educate the user about what each layer type is about.

 <video-container>
     <video autoPlay controls loop width="100%" type="video/mp4">